 Establishing the safety of automated driving systems, both those conducted using on-road tests with trained operators as well as those being sold to the public, is of critical importance.
 California has established licensing programs for automated vehicle testing and requires companies to submit reports of all crashes as well as mileage both in automated and manual control (California Department of Motor Vehicles, 2018).
 Other states have various laws relating to automated vehicle operation, but few mandate companies report crashes or crash rates (National Conference of State Legislatures, 2019).
-The National Highway Traffic and Safety Administration (NHTSA) recently issued a standing general order requiring AV developers to report crashes within one day of occurrence (National Highway Traffic Safety Administration, 2021a).
-Before this order, companies testing outside California generally reported crashes and autonomous miles-traveled on a voluntary basis using metrics and thresholds of their own choosing (National Highway Traffic Safety Administration, 2021b).

-When data is available, it can be difficult to compare self-reported statistics to national crash rates.
+The National Highway Traffic and Safety Administration (NHTSA) recently issued a standing general order requiring AV developers to report crashes within one day of occurrence (National Highway Traffic Safety Administration, 2021b).
+Before this order, companies testing outside California generally reported crashes and autonomous miles-traveled on a voluntary basis using metrics and thresholds of their own choosing (National Highway Traffic Safety Administration, 2021a).
+When data is available, it can be difficult to compare self-reported statistics to baseline crash rates.
 Many automated vehicle crashes reported in California, for example, fall below the threshold for police-reportability and cannot be compared to national-level crash data which relies largely on police reports.
 An estimated 15% of injury crashes and 24% of property damage-only crashes are never reported to police (M. Davis and Company, Inc., 2015), while 9% of injury crashes and 24% of property damage-only crashes are reported but not logged (Blincoe et al., 2015).
 Even with robust data, establishing the statistical significance of automated vehicle safety can be expensive.
 Kalra and Paddock (2016) demonstrated that establishing that an AV has a fatal crash rate equivalent to the national average with 95% confidence would require driving a fleet of 100 vehicles continuously for 12.5 years.
+Considering that surveys suggest customers may require automated vehicles that crash four to five times less often than human-driven vehicles (Liu et al., 2019), the ability to directly compare the safety of different vehicle technologies quickly and accurately is essential to building public trust.

 Tesla is a manufacturer of battery-powered electric vehicles.
 Beginning in 2014, new vehicles came installed with hardware allowing combined steering and throttle control.
 The automated driving system, named Autopilot, was officially introduced in 2015 and has undergone several updates via over-the-air software patches.
 Autopilot is considered an example of SAE Level 2 automation (SAE International, 2018) as it combines steering, brake, and throttle control, yet requires a human to monitor the system at all times and take control with little to no notice.
+In addition to Autopilot, many Tesla vehicles are equipped with active safety features such as automatic emergency braking, forward collision warning, blind spot warning, and lane departure assistance (Tesla, Inc., 2022).
+Active safety features remain active when Autopilot is not engaged, unless directly deactivated by the driver.
+As each of these features control a single aspect of vehicle control, they are generally classified as SAE Level 1 automation.